gumloop/guMCP/src/servers/youtube/README.md

 # YouTube Server

-GuMCP server implementation for interacting with the **YouTube Data API v3**.
+guMCP server implementation for interacting with the **YouTube Data API v3**.

 ---